Getting onto a graduate scheme in logistics, transport and supply chain

 - people and project management skills.

-The key is to read the job description and person specification carefully before applying.
+The key is to read the job description and person specification carefully before applying to see what skills the employer is looking for.
 For more advice, have a read of the graduate's guide to job application forms.

 Show you have key logistics, supply chain and transport skills